MichaelGhebre/sigmaFixer/README.md

-This function fixes the variance-covariance singularity by adding a small value in the diagonnal of the matrix.
+This function fixes the variance-covariance singularity by adding a small value in the diagonal of the matrix.